planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 In this section you will install the OpenGeo Suite on your system.
-This will provide everything necessary to get started with GeoServer.
+This will provide everything necessary to get started with GeoServer (and more!).

 GeoServer, being a Java servlet, typically requires a Java Runtime Environment (JRE) as well as a servlet container in order to function.
-Both a JRE and a servlet container are included with the OpenGeo Suite, so separate installations are not needed here.
+Both a JRE and a servlet container are included with the OpenGeo Suite installation packages, so separate installations of these components are not needed here.

+There are many cases where you might want to install the components separately; we'll discuss those a little later on.

 --------------------------------------------------